How do you grow blue hydrangeas?

 Over-fertilizing will make your hydrangeas produce more leaves than blooms.

-Mulch and proper watering work together to produce the best blue hydrangea blooms.
+Mulch and proper watering work together to produce the best deep blue blooms.

-Adding coffee grounds to your soil will also help to get the beautiful deep blue color.
+Adding coffee grounds to your soil will also help to get your Hydgrangea blooms the beautiful deep blue color.

-Acidic soil allows the petals to turn blue.
+Acidic soil conditions allows the petals to turn blue.

-If you add acidic organic mulch to your hydrangeas, the soil will be more likely to remain moist and cool.
+If you add acidic organic material like mulch to your hydrangeas, the soil will be more likely to remain moist and cool.

 This too will enhance the color of your blooms!